This article contains compensated links; please read my disclaimer for more information.

 Munch Museum – One of Norway’s most famous museums.
 Edvard Munch was a Norwegian painter and considered to be a pioneer in expressionism.
 He is well known for his paintings “Scream” and “Madonna” The museum is located at Tøyen.
 There are several ways to get to the museum, and you can check their opening hours and how to get there on Munch Museum website.
 Note of caution – you can not store your luggage or any other large items at the museum while you are on tour.

 The National Museum – National Gallery is where you will find the famous “Scream” and “Madonna,” among several others, painted by Edvard Munch.
-Norway’s largest public collection of paintings, drawings and sculptures are found in the National Gallery.
+Norway’s most extensive public collection of paintings, drawings and sculptures are found in the National Gallery.
 National Gallery is located centrally in Oslo, just off the main street Karl Johan.
 Check their official site for opening hours.

 Akershus Castle and Fortress is a medieval castle.
 It was completed in the 1300s and had a strategical location at the very end of the headland.
 The Castle withstood some sieges throughout the ages, mainly from rival Sweden.
 At the first half of the 19th century, the castle was used as a full-fledged prison.
 There are several military museums in the fortress that are worth a visit if you are into military history.
 The Fortress has a beautiful view to Aker Brygge and the Oslo Fjord.
 Castle is located just off Aker Brygge and City Hall.